dariofad/dariofad.github.io/about.markdown

 *
 **dot-emacs** <a href='https://github.com/dariofad/dot-emacs'>[link]</a>
 <br>
 A minimal version of my <tt>.emacs</tt> files useful to anybody that wants to test Emacs with EXWM as its main driver.
 To use it, you only have to install Emacs, <tt>use-package</tt> and <tt>xorg</tt>.
 The repo collects mostly Elisp code.
-Upgrades planned.

 *
 **MOSAICrOWN Policy Engine** <a href='https://github.com/mosaicrown/policy-engine'>[link]</a>
 <br>
 The policy engine is the tool responsible for parsing the MOSAICrOWN policy and checking whether a subject request is permitted or denied.
 Policies are written in ODRL, while the tool is implemented in Python.
-Upcoming releases scheduled for 2021.

 {% include heading.html
 my_heading="Skills"